appsmithorg/appsmith-docs/website/docs/reference/datasources/rest-api.md

 <dl>
   <dt><b>Send appsmith signature header</b></dt>
-  <dd>When enabled, sends an additional key/value pair in the request header in the format: <code>X-Appsmith-Signature: &lt;session-details-signature-key&gt;</code>.
+  <dd>When enabled, it sends an additional key/value pair in the request header in the format: <code>X-Appsmith-Signature: &lt;session-details-signature-key&gt;</code>.
 For more information, see <a href="/core-concepts/connecting-to-data-sources/authentication/signature-header-in-api-actions">Signature Header</a>.</dd>
 </dl>

 <dl>
   <dt><b>Use self-signed certificate</b></dt>
-  <dd>When enabled, allows you to upload your own certificate file.
+  <dd>When enabled, you can upload your own certificate file.
 For more information, see <a href="/core-concepts/connecting-to-data-sources/authentication/self-signed-certificates">Self-Signed Certificates</a>.</dd>
 </dl>

 ## Query REST API